 If you are injured on another’s property, seek immediate medical attention—even if you do not think your injuries are serious.
 If it turns out later that the injuries are serious, you do not want the defense claiming your injuries were caused by an intervening event or your injuries got worse because you did not try to get better.
 Call for help and wait for emergency services to arrive.
 If you are physically able, take photographs of the dangerous condition that caused your accident.
 If there were witnesses, write down their contact information.
 Document absolutely everything related to the accident.
 The smallest detail could turn out to be crucial.
 Finally, contact a highly skilled premise liability attorney from Noteboom—The Law Firm.

 While you have the right to handle your premises liability claim on your own, it is virtually always a bad idea.
-When you hire an experienced Fort Worth premises accidents lawyer from Noteboom—The Law Firm you are ensuring the best possible outcome in your cases.
+When you hire an experienced Hurst premises accidents lawyer from Noteboom—The Law Firm you are ensuring the best possible outcome in your cases.
 Our skilled attorneys have decades of experience investigating cases, negotiating with insurance companies and gathering crucial evidence.
 In fact, at Noteboom—The Law Firm, we have a full-time, licensed, private investigator.